jkarstensen/meta/README.md

 ## EUREC4A
-Shared code and standards designed to ease the EUREC4A data analysis
+Shared code and standards designed to structure the EUREC4A data reposistory, improve treatment of meta data and thereby ease the EUREC4A data analysis

 ### Identifiers